-Institute is well aware that Gender equalityis not only a fundamental human right, but a necessary foundation for peaceful and sustainable world.
+Institute is well aware that Gender equality is not only afundamental human right, but a necessary foundation for peaceful and sustainable world.
 Without gender equity, the nation cannot progress.
 Keeping this in mind, the following initiatives have been taken for attainment of gender equity:

 - To provide an equal opportunity to women in all areas in order to have their own policies: Overall 27% of employees are ladies. @21% of employees who are in administration are ladies. - To undertake activities for the development of women and provide necessary facilities and security: Facilities like common rooms with first aid kit, sanitary napkin vending & incinerator machines are provided.
-A separate girl's cell organizes activities for girls and provides counseling on personal hygiene.
+A separate girl's cell organizes activities for girls and provides counselling on personal hygiene.
 This year, activities on skin care, breast cancer, health issues, webinars and eye donation awareness have been conducted.
 The Institute has constituted a Women's grievance redressal cell to address the issues of girls and women. - Encourage participation of all students equally in curricular, co-curricular & extra-curricular activities: Overall 51% of participants in various activities are girls. - Motivate women for higher education and research: @5% of lady faculty members completed Ph.D. and 7% are pursuing.

 File Description Documents

 Upload any additional information View File

 Paste link for additional Information Nil

-7.1.2 - The Institution has facilities for alternate sources of energy and energy conservation: Solar energy Biogas plant Wheeling to the Grid Sensor-based energy conservation Use of LED bulbs/ power-efficient equipment

-B. Any 3 of the above
+7.1.2 - The Institution has facilit alternate sources of energy and conservation: Solar energy plant Wheeling to the Grid Se energy conservation Use of LE power-efficient equipment energy Biogas nsor-based A. Any 4 or All of the above

 File Description Documents

-Geotagged Photographs View File

-Any other relevant information View File
+Geotagged Photographs View File Any other relevant information View File